 Quite often your professor will allow you to choose your own topic for your argumentative essays.
 If so, this is good news, and you will shortly see why.
 The most important thing you need when composing your essay is the desire to win.
 Your main objective is to change the opinion of the reader and, to do this, you need to be very, very convincing.
 To be convincing, you need to be knowledgeable.
 For this reason, you should have two things in mind when selecting a topic:

 - It must be possible to actually win the argument in the first place.
-It doesn’t matter how strongly you feel about something, if you address issues that are highly contentious then you will find it very hard to emerge victorious.
+It doesn’t matter how strongly you feel about something, if you address issues that are highly contentious then you will find it very hard to emerge the victor.
 Try and stay away from topics like abortion, capital punishment, stem cell research etc. because your teacher will probably have come across essays on these topics a million times before and you will find it difficult to present new arguments.

 - You need to know your stuff.
 To write a strong argument, you need to have the knowledge required to present all the facts and address all the pros and cons.
 If you have never tried water skiing, then you are not qualified to write argumentative essays that claim water skiing is the best possible form of getting fit.
 Choose a topic that you are an expert in and, preferably, one that you find interesting.